mibei001/news/README.md

 1.View news source and watch what they prefer
-2.See image description and publication date of the news article 3.Click on article to view for specific news on news page 4.You can visit the application using: https://https://mibei.herokuapp.com/
+2.See image description and publication date of the news article 3.Click on article to view for specific news on news page 4.You can visit the app using: https://https://mibei.herokuapp.com/

 ## SetUp instructions